martinothamar/Orleans.YugaByteDB/README.md

 Written som quick benchmarks comparing Json and Protobuf as well as YugaByteDB Redis and pure Redis.
 Both YugaByteDB and Redis av default configurations when started, allthough YugaByteDB provides 3 nodes while Redis is only installed as a single node.
+YugaByteDB is also a true database in regards to persistence, while Redis only takes snapshots in intervals by default.

 ### YugaByte Redis on docker vs Redis installed natively